Project MIA

 Background

 Within isolated Amazonian communities, as in many parts of the world, menstruation often prevents women and girls from engaging in everyday activities.
 In particular, stigma around menstruation and the inability to manage blood flow restrict involvement in the community and education for women and girls.
 Lack of knowledge on women’s health is a significant barrier to improving the menstrual experience.
 Since this project is very community-based, we are continually incorporating cultural considerations and community input throughout our design process - including views on women’s health and menstruation, comfort levels about the subject, and any environmental impact(s) our solution could have.
+Our community partner is the Kashibo Cocha indigenous community, located in the mid-Amazon region near Pucallpa, Peru.
+Banana fiber is an abundant material in the community and is considered a waste product.
+We have learned that menstrual pads are more commonly used, and are creating a sustainable hand-sewn menstrual pad with an insertable banana fiber absorbent core.

 Current work